PyramidTechnologies/escpos/rtc.rst

 RTC Commands
 ================

-This section describes all commands that affect the layout of text in terms of spacing and margins.
-These are advanced features that are not commonly by most users.
+This section describes the commands available for Real Time Clock (RTC) functionality.

 ----------